alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 ### Lists and non-Tables

-Or maybe we do need the translation step, but we want to translate the data from an unordered list instead of a table:
+Or maybe we do need the normalization step, but we want to read the data from an unordered list instead of a table:

 {% highlight html %}